 Pheasant tail –The Pheasant Tail Nymph is a classic and popular fly pattern for fishing any mayfly hatch but really shines when the PMD nymphs start moving through the water column.
 Be sure to have some PT’s in sizes 14-18

-Frenchie – This has become a Missouri River staple not only during the PMD season but all year long.
-The yellow color hot spots on these do a great job of fooling pick trout.
+Egan’s Frenchie – This is a Missouri River staple not only during the PMD season but all year long.
+A pheasant tail variations with a dubbed hot spots do a great job of fooling pick trout.
 Sizes #14-18

-It is important to remember that the drift is more important than what pattern is chosen.
+It is important to remember that the drift is more important than what pattern is used.
 Fishing from a drift boat can really help get those much needed long drag free drifts.

-The Pale Morning Dun hatch in Montana is a fly fishing phenomenon that draws anglers from all over the world.
-With its stunning landscapes, pristine rivers, and abundant trout, Wolf Creek and Craig Montana provides the perfect setting for this exciting event.
-In addition to the Pale Morning Dun hatch, the Missouri River is also home to other fantastic hatches throughout the year.
-Caddis, midges, and Blue Winged Olives are all on the menu.
-The emergence of these bugs and trout’s willingness to eat them is what makes the Missouri a world class fishery.
-Want to know more about fishing the Pale Morning Dun hatch or other hatches on the Missouri River?
-Give us a call or drop us a line.
+The Pale Morning Dun hatch on the Missouri River is a fly fishing phenomenon that draws anglers from all over the world.
+Stunning landscapes, pristine rivers, and abundant trout, Wolf Creek and Craig Montana provide the perfect setting for the PMD season.
+In addition to the Pale Morning Dun hatch, the Missouri River is also home to many fantastic hatches throughout the year.
+Caddis, midges, tricos, terrestrials and Blue Winged Olives are all on the menu.
+The emergence of these bugs and trout’s willingness of trout to eat them is what makes the Missouri a world class fishery.
+Want to know more about fishing the Pale Morning Dun hatch or other hatches on the Missouri River please give us a call.

 Leave a Reply